longevityframework/longevity/longevity/src/jekyll/manual/model/key-values.md

 ---

-Key values are used to uniquely identify a [persistent object](persistent).
+Key values are used to uniquely identify a [persistent object](persistents.html).
 They can be embedded in persistents in two different ways.
 The first way to embed a key value is as a unique identifier for the persistent in question.
 For example, we may want to stipulate that every `User` has a unique `Username`.
 We can model this